mochimilk/tangerine-sunshine/_posts/2020-05-07-winter-triton-fest-2020.md

 ## Role

-I wore many hats in this project as a lot of staff were out for winter break 😭.
-However, it really challenged me to build alone (with the benefit of total creative freedom).
+I wore many hats in this project as a lot of the staff was out for winter break 😭.
+However, it challenged me to build a project independently.
 For this project, I built the UX/UI, the brand design, and the social media assets.

 ## Brainstorming

 When first thinking of building the site, I took into consideration why students would visit it in the first place — what would necessitate the site?
 Looking at prior Triton Fest sites, I saw that it consisted of a list of events, each linking to a separate facebook event page.
-Though the site was functional, it wasn't so much practical as it took the viewer out of the site and into facebook. <br><br> I also considered that many of these students would be looking at these events not only on their laptops, but on their phone.
+Though the site was functional, it wasn't so much practical as it took the viewer out of the site and into facebook.<br><br>I also considered that many of these students would be looking at these events not only on their laptops, but on their phone.

 ## Proposal